Review by Frank Plowright

 This is stronger material than provided in B. Krigstein Comics.
 The quality of the art is rarely in question, but this lacks the quantity of dashed off, and sometimes plain stupid stories, the poorer written material largely replaced, for the most part, by stories that charm even if not from the top drawer.
 An example would be the three daft Western tales featuring down at heel old prospector Nuggets Nugent.

 This time DC have permitted the inclusion of ‘Drummer of Waterloo’, unavailable for the previous volume.
-Sadowski noted his disappointment, yet compared to the surrounding material it sinks, drawn very traditionally, and looking extremely cluttered as Krigstein strove to render his battle scenes realistic.
+Sadowski noted his disappointment, yet compared to the surrounding material it sinks, drawn very traditionally, and looking extremely cluttered as Krigstein strove to render his battle scenes as realistic.

 The single most impressive story is that for which Krigstein is best known, ‘Master Race’, concerning a concentration camp commander haunted by his past.
 It’s not one iota over-rated, if anything the opposite, and remains among the celestial achievements of comics.
 Krigstein took Al Feldstein’s harrowing story and broke it down to achieve a visual distancing reflecting the emotional distance of Carl Reissman in his former post.